Synagogue (Bad Neuenahr)

 How long should I spend visiting?

-A visit to the synagogue typically takes around one hour, allowing time for exploration and contemplation.
+A visit to the synagogue typically requires about 30 minutes to an hour, allowing time for reflection and exploration.

 Is photography allowed?